SparkDevNetwork/Rock/README.markdown

 create an issue.
 If you're feeling kind, please search to see if the issue is already logged before creating a new one.

-When creating an issue, clearly explain
+When creating an issue, clearly explain:

 * What you were trying to do.
 * What you expected to happen.
 * What actually happened.